-Depending on the scope of the application, tracer thermochronology ultimately aims to quantify the mismatch between observed and predicted distributions, where the predicted distributions vary depending on assumed models for catchment erosion, sediment dynamics and tectonics.
+Regardless of the scope of the application, tracer thermochronology ultimately aims to quantify the mismatch between observed and predicted distributions, where the predicted distributions vary depending on assumed models for catchment erosion, sediment dynamics, and tectonics.

-110 3 Comparing predicted and observed distributions
+3 Comparing predicted and observed distributions

-Predicted distributions should be constructed accounting for all above information and related uncertainties, such that the confidence of the fit to the observed distribution also accounts for them.
-Brewer et al. (2003), and successively Ruhl and Hodges (2005), were the first to compare the distribution of detrital thermochronometers to that of age-elevation data.
-Although the scope of their work differed from more recent tracer thermochronology, the evaluation of the dissimilarity between predicted/observed distributions remains the main object of their studies.
-These authors constructed synoptic probability density functions (SPDF) of the observed data by "stacking" the gaussian distributions of all measured grain-ages, each with their analytical error (this is equivalent to the SPDF_t in Table 1 of Vermeesch (2007)).
-In addition to the observed distribution, a predicted SPDF was also constructed with the same method, where the predicted grain-ages are a random subsample of the hypsometric curve and are each given an arbitrary average uncertainty.
-Brewer et al. (2003) define the mismatch P{diff} between observed and predicted SPDF with equation (1):
+Predicted distributions should be constructed accounting for all of the above information and related uncertainties, such that the confidence of the fit to the observed distribution also accounts for them.
+Brewer et al. (2003), and later Ruhl and Hodges (2005), were the first to compare the distribution of detrital thermochronometers to that of age-elevation data.
+Although the scope of their work differed from more recent tracer thermochronology, the evaluation of the dissimilarity between predicted and observed distributions remains the main object of their studies.
+These authors constructed synoptic probability density functions (SPDFs) of the observed data by "stacking" the Gaussian distributions of all measured grain ages, each with their analytical error (this is equivalent to the SPDF $t$ in Table 1 of Vermeesch, 2007).
+In addition to the observed distribution, a predicted SPDF was also constructed with the same method, where the predicted grain ages are a random subsample of the hypsometric curve and are each given an arbitrary average uncertainty.
+Brewer et al. (2003) define the mismatch P{diff} between observed and predicted SPDF with Eq.
+(1):

-$$P{diff} = \frac{\sum{t=0}^{t=\infty} |P_1(t) - P_2(t)|}{2} \times 100,$$ (1)
+$$P{\rm diff} = \frac{\sum{t=0}^{t=\infty} |P_1(t) - P_2(t)|}{2} \times 100, \tag{1}$$